 ‘Sup?

 My name is Liz.
 I need direction.
-I overuse commas.
-My house is a mess, my hair needs a trim, and I wish I had a dog: It's fun here, you'll see!
+I overuse commas, my house is a mess, my hair needs a trim and I have no marketable skills: It's fun here, you'll see!

 February 22nd, 2010